There are significant divides between younger Republicans and their elders in the GOP on a range of environmental and energy issues.

-Six-in-ten Democrats back increased federal spending for scientific research, compared with 40% of Republicans, a gap that has grown over time.
+Around six-in-ten Democrats support increased spending for scientific research, compared with 40% of Republicans, a gap that has grown over time.

 A strong majority of the American public thinks of science as having a positive effect on society, and most expect continued benefits to accrue from science in the years ahead.